On average, paving your driveway costs between $2,500 and $6,600

 Typical driveway paving costs run between $2,500 and $6,600, with a national average of about $4,500.
 Paving your driveway can boost the value of your home, increase your curb appeal, and add recreation space to your property.
 The primary factors that influence the cost of paving a driveway include driveway size, whether you use concrete or asphalt, site preparation, and local labor costs.

 Driveway Cost Breakdown

 When you get a quote for driveway paving, you can expect the following costs:

 The materials you choose as you plan your driveway model will impact both the cost of the project and the overall look and usability when you’re done.
-Details about and expected costs for the various materials you might choose are listed below.

 Site Preparation and Grading

 Before your driveway material of choice is laid, the base needs to be cleared and leveled.
 This costs an average of $5 to $8 per square foot.
 Grading may include removing trees, plants, and rocks and also includes leveling any slopes or integrating the slope into the driveway.
 Leveling and grading will ensure that water drains from the driveway effectively and prevents serious (and often costly) issues down the road.